RedBearLab/MiniBeacon/README.md

 You need to compile the AirLocate App using XCode, but you can search for other 3rd party Apps in the AppStore.

-We provided an App for MiniBeacon maintenance, such as setting the beacon UUID, marjor and minor values, etc.
+We also provides an App for MiniBeacon maintenance, such as setting the beacon UUID, marjor and minor values, etc.

+To enter the MiniBeacon maintenance mode, press the button on the BLE Mini and it will wait for a connection.

 *** Note that, the USB update is not compatible with Windows 8.1 ***